 Sexual Assault

 Queensland Health’s role in responding to recent victims of sexual assault is to provide medical care, forensic medical examinations, sexual health assistance, crisis counselling and information.
-These responses are provided by public hospitals, the Clinical Forensic Medicine Unit (CMFU) and may include specialist sexual assault teams.
+These responses are provided by public hospitals, Forensic Medicine Queensland (FMQ), and may include specialist sexual assault teams.
 The extent and nature of this care varies across health service districts in accordance with local procedures and resources.

 Assistance and care in the acute phase includes: